 DUAL BOOT: Creating virtual machines is not the same as dual booting.
 In Dual Booting, you cannot work on two operating systems simultaneously.
 If you want to work on other operating systems, you may need a system reboot and then select the operating system you want to run.
 Consequently, you are just working on a single OS at a time.

 Consolidation, Reduced Capital & Operating Costs: A data center without virtualization would require unique physical servers for each of the operating systems and applications.
 This would need more floor or rack space.
 Similarly, maintaining different physical servers may consume a lot of power and require significant cooling.
-Virtualization helps us consolidate multiple physical servers and allows more efficient use of hardware, requiring less rack space, power and maintenance.
+Virtualization helps us consolidate multiple physical servers and allows more efficient use of hardware, requiring less rack space, power, and maintenance.

-Faster Provisioning of Applications and Resources:” By using virtualization, the provisioning of applications and resources can be done much faster.
+By using virtualization, the provisioning of applications and resources can be done much faster.
 For instance, if you want to add a new server/application in a business-critical environment, it may take quite some time to provision it.
 You may need to buy and reinstall new hardware.
 The delay in obtaining a new hardware server varies with each organization and can be a lengthy process.
-However, in a virtualized environment, the time to provision a new server or restoring an already existing server is greatly reduced.
+However, in a virtualized environment, the time to provision a new server or restore an already existing server is greatly reduced.
 It is because the physical server is already up and running with the required resources.
 You can just create a virtual machine and provision your application and that’s it.
 If required, resources for this virtual machine can also be increased or decreased with just a few clicks.

-Easier Backups: Taking full backups or snapshots of a virtual machine doesn’t require a lot of effort and is easy.
+Taking full backups or snapshots of a virtual machine doesn’t require a lot of effort and is easy.
 Virtual environments can be backed up from the system level to the object level.
 Also, taking full backups and restoring them for disaster recovery (DR) scenarios, is easy to manage.

-Efficient Utilization of Resource: Servers are required to maintain high service quality through peak time.
+Servers are required to maintain high service quality through peak time.
 Full resources of a physical server are rarely used and consequently, the average server utilization levels are often around 30%.
 This is a clear indication of under-utilization.
 In a virtualized environment, all virtual machines can be given either dedicated or shared resources (RAM/CPU/STORAGE/NETWORK…) which helps inefficient utilization of resources.
 These resources can be dynamically allocated by the hypervisor.

-Greater Business Continuity: Many virtualization vendors support features such as vMotion or Live Migration, in which a running virtual machine can be migrated from one physical server to another.
+Many virtualization vendors support features such as vMotion or Live Migration, in which a running virtual machine can be migrated from one physical server to another.
 Live migration of virtual machines allows companies to perform hardware maintenance without scheduling downtime and disrupting business operations.

-Fundamental Component for Cloud Computing: Virtualization is the head-start to the cloud and is one of the core components of cloud computing.
+Virtualization is the head-start to the cloud and is one of the core components of cloud computing.
 Many cloud services that are provided by cloud providers rely on virtualization.

 Application: It is software that runs on an operating system.
 Examples include but are not limited to Internet Explorer, Google Chrome, Skype, MS Office, Adobe Photoshop, etc …